Intelligent Self-Service: Help your customers do more with less (effort)

-Some customers will always prefer one support channel over another, but a growing majority are channel-agnostic in their quest for the easiest answer in the shortest amount of time.
+Some customers will always prefer one support channel over another, but a growing majority are channel-agnostic in their quest for the clearest answer in the shortest amount of time.

-That’s why bundling simple customer-brand interactions (e.g., online FAQs) with advanced technologies (e.g., AI, machine learning) into an intelligent self-service (ISS) model is the wave of the future.
+That’s why bundling simple customer-brand interactions (e.g., online FAQs) with advanced technologies (e.g., artificial intelligence, machine learning) into an intelligent self-service (ISS) model is the wave of the future.

 What is intelligent self-service?

-Intelligent self-service is all about empowering customers to find the answers they need on their own — escalating to human interaction only if needed — and using AI to automatically tailor the customer experience to the individual’s needs.
+Intelligent self-service is all about empowering customers to find the answers they need on their own — escalating to human interaction only if needed — and using artificial intelligence (AI) to automatically tailor the customer experience to the individual’s needs.

 Take Amtrak’s chatbot, Julie, says CX expert and futurist Blake Morgan.
 The bot is an AI version of a traditional phone-based human agent that can help with tasks such as making a reservation, finding route information and signing up for the rewards program.